 “It allows staff to go back to work in a better frame of mind feeling able to cope and they are not alone.”

-Our chaplaincies are open to people of all faiths and religions.
+Our chaplaincies are open to people of all faiths and beliefs.

 “We are also there to teach our colleagues how to deal with different situations.
 For instance we speak to our colleagues in the cancer information centre once a year about how they can and need to acknowledge spiritually for those people that have cancer.”Back to top